Gulf Cartel: After García-Ábrego era

 Following Ábrego's 1996 arrest by Mexican authorities and subsequent deportation to the United States, a power vacuum was left and several top members fought for leadership.

-Humberto García Ábrego, brother of Juan García Ábrego, tried to take the lead of the Gulf Cartel, but ultimately failed in his attempt.
-He did not have the leadership skills nor the support of the Colombian drug-provisioners.
+Humberto García Ábrego, brother of Juan García Ábrego, tried to take the lead of the Gulf Cartel, but ultimately failed.
+He did not have the leadership skills nor the support of the Colombian drug provisioners.
 In addition, he was under observation and was widely known, since his surname meant more of the same.
-He was to be replaced by Óscar Malherbe de León and Raúl Valladares del Ángel, until their arrest a short time later, causing several cartel lieutenants to fight for the leadership.
-Malherbe tried to bribe officials $2 million for his release, but it was denied.
+He was replaced by Óscar Malherbe de León and Raúl Valladares del Ángel, until their arrest a short time later, causing several cartel lieutenants to fight for the leadership.
+Malherbe tried to bribe officials $2 million for his release, but was denied.

 Hugo Baldomero Medina Garza, known as El Señor Padrino de los Tráilers (the lord of the Trailers), is considered one of the most important members in the rearticulation of the Gulf Cartel.
 He was one of the top officials of the cartel for more than 40 years, trafficking about 20 tons of cocaine to the United States each month.
-His luck ended in November 2000 when he was captured in Tampico, Tamaulipas and imprisoned in La Palma.
-After Medina Garza's arrest, his cousin Adalberto Garza Dragustinovis was investigated for allegedly forming part of the Gulf Cartel and for money-laundering, but the case is still open.
-The next in line was Sergio Gómez alias El Checo, however, his leadership was short-lived when he was assassinated in April 1996 in Valle Hermoso, Tamaulipas.
-After this, Osiel Cárdenas Guillén took control of the cartel in July 1999 after assassinating Salvador Gómez Herrera alias El Chava, co-leader of the Gulf Cartel and close friend of him, earning his name as the Mata Amigos (Friend Killer).
+In November 2000, he was captured in Tampico, Tamaulipas and imprisoned in La Palma.
+After Medina Garza's arrest, his cousin Adalberto Garza Dragustinovis was investigated for allegedly forming part of the Gulf Cartel and for money laundering.
+The next in line was Sergio Gómez alias El Checo, however, he was assassinated in April 1996 in Valle Hermoso, Tamaulipas.
+After this, Osiel Cárdenas Guillén took control of the cartel in July 1999 after assassinating Salvador Gómez Herrera alias El Chava, co-leader of the Gulf Cartel and close friend of his, earning him the name Mata Amigos (Friend Killer).